quan-nh2/experience-sharing/solved_user_problems/handle_ecoms_operation.md

 **Team Size**: 1.
 **Duration**: 1 month.

-I was responsible for developing an automated solution for a leading personal care company in Vietnam to manage operations across five eCommerce websites and synchronize them with the client’s ERP system.
+I was responsible for developing an automated solution for a leading personal care company in Vietnam to manage operations across five eCommerce websites (use Third Party Website) and synchronize them with the client’s ERP system.
 The key requirement was to ensure seamless communication and data synchronization between the eCommerce platforms and the ERP system, specifically with regard to stock management and order processing.
 The daily workflow included:
 * Multiple SKUs per website: Each SKU belonged to two warehouses.
 * Daily stock uploads: At 6 AM, the client uploaded stock data into a shared FSTP folder.